Krrish (character): Krrish

-Battle for Mumbai
+Krrish 3

-Krishna resumes his mantle of a superhero; however, in this process, he is fired from a number of jobs in which he was hired.
+Krishna have been wearing his mantle of a superhero; however, in this process, he is fired from a number of jobs in which he was hired.

 As a deadly virus created by evil genius Kaal (a paralysed man with telekinetic powers) breaks loose in Mumbai, Krishna's DNA was able to purify it and his father Rohit was able to create an antidote.
 This increased the respect of Krrish as a hero among public.

 Kaal eventually kidnaps Rohit and Priya, and leaves his spy Kaaya to Krishna; however, Kaaya betrays Kaal and falls in love with Krishna, telling him Kaal's hideout.
 Krrish rescues Priya but Kaaya is killed by Kaal, who takes Rohit's DNA to cure himself as his DNA matched with that of Rohit's.
 Kaal kills Krrish and escapes to attack Mumbai; however, Rohit revives Krrish using a solar experiment and absorbs the excess energy into his own body, sacrificing himself.
 Krishna, revived and empowered by the sun, fights Kaal to a stalemate and cannot seem to get an advantage; he resorts to using his father's solar experiment and kills Kaal with it, since there is no container for the excess energy.

-Six months later, Krishna and Priya have a son, who is named Rohit (also nicknamed Ajay) by his mother and has apparently inherited Krishna's superhuman abilities.
+Six months later, Krishna and Priya, have a son, who is named Rohit by his mother and has apparently inherited Krishna's superhuman abilities.